How to Start Doing Calligraphy in 6 Steps (with video tutorial)

 The worksheets you pick are a big deal, because they determine how you learn and what kind of calligraphy you learn.

-This workbook is also INCLUDED with my online course, Modern Brush Calligraphy for Beginners, which has videos that show you exactly how to do every stroke.
+This workbook is also INCLUDED in my online course, Modern Brush Calligraphy for Beginners, which has step-by-step videos for enhanced learning.

 You can also look for free worksheets if you’re not sure you want to spend money on this yet.